Click our quick links to navigate our guide

 Next, it's important to think about the external finish of your extension.
 Are you looking to use reclaimed brick or stone cladding for a more authentic finish that suits your period property?
 Or will a contemporary timber or metal cladding better suit the style of your home?
 Either way, you'll likely need to work alongside an architect or architectural technologist who will help you make the best choice for your extension.

 Render more you preference?
-Read our guide to rendering walls to find out more.
+Read our guide to how to render walls to find out more.

 6. Best new brickwork sources